 The end game isn’t all about command and control.
 Bringing the budgets together under one centralized model is helping the IT team understand where the business is increasingly buying software outside of IT.
 This insight, coupled with new, data-driven facts, may help the team find new ways to add value, bridging old gaps between perception and the reality of what IT can deliver.

 As Rendon contemplates the future of IT planning at CHRISTUS Health, she’s focused on improving processes that help build stronger relationships with budget owners who have responsibility for key areas of the budget.
-Apptio IT Planning provides a foundation around which to bring the team together for conversations that are action-oriented.
+Apptio provides a foundation around which to bring the team together for conversations that are action-oriented.

 “What I really like about Apptio is the ability to compare budgets and forecasts.
 If we want to compare an increase between the prior year’s budget and this year’s budget, we can easily do it.
 If we want to contrast the new fiscal year budget and the way the current year is trending, we can do that as well, and we can explain those differences.”

 Importantly, Rendon now has the business-friendly views managers need in order to evaluate trends in infrastructure, software, and service spend.
 With contract, asset, and staffing data attributed to service categories in Apptio, the team is in a much better position to understand TCO and influence strategic decisionmaking that impacts the organization’s ability to drive innovation.